 - Lights out.

-Some programs offer alternative forms of therapy and recreation, including yoga, acupuncture, equine activities, massage, and many other holistic options.
-Many programs offer service to specific populations, such as:
+Some programs offer alternative forms of therapy and recreation, including yoga, acupuncture, equine activities, massage, and many other holistic rehab options.
+Many programs offer services for specific populations, such as:

 - Veteran service programs.